20 min read

 The Acts of the Apostles suggest that those closest to Christ “divided the regions of the world by lot, and each going to his allotted place to preach the Gospel.”[4]

-The Apostle known as Peter (Simon) is traditionally believed to have initially travelled to Antioch, where he is supposed to have established a community (Peter is generally considered the first bishop of Antioch).
+The Apostle known as Peter (Simon) is traditionally believed to have initially traveled to Antioch, where he is supposed to have established a community (Peter is generally considered the first bishop of Antioch).
 Subsequently, he wandered to Rome, where he founded the Christian community there that would eventually come to dominate global social, cultural, and economic history for millennia (insert the multi-national corporation that is the Roman Catholic Church: heard of it?).
-We are told that Peter was martyred here on an upside-down cross (at his own request) in the circus of the psychopathic Nero in approximately 64 AD.
-In fact, Saint Peter’s Basilica within the Vatican is considered to have been constructed above St. Peter’s tomb.
+We are told that Peter was martyred here on an upside-down cross (at his request) in the circus of the psychopathic Nero in approximately 64 AD.
+Saint Peter’s Basilica within the Vatican is considered to have been constructed above St. Peter’s tomb.

 Andrew is commonly believed to have journeyed through Georgia (Russia), Istanbul (Turkey), Macedonia, and finally Greece, where he relentlessly preached to Greek communities, rustling many feathers, before being famously martyred by the Governor Aegiatis at Patras tied to an X-shaped cross (the origin of the St Andrews cross; legend has it that he continued to preach while tied there!).